cewca/lemur-docs/docs/1.0/user-manual/managing-learners.md

 > clicking the `Add User` link.
 This saves you having to visit Tools > Users
 > first if you're only adding one or two learners to a course.

-## Learner assessment

-To view a learner's answers for a course, click on the `Details` link next to that user in the list.
-The details page shows all of the questions in the course with their answers and a feedback box for the instructor to send feedback via email to the learner for each of their answers.

-Uncompleted questions will show `Not yet completed` in place of an answer, and questions with correct answers will be marked either `(correct)` or `(incorrect)`.

-Once feedback has been submitted for an answer, the feedback form will disappear for that question and the feedback will appear saved under their answer.

 ## Instructors

 The instructor of a course is set in the course settings.
 A course may have only